Ocean Center Building: Description and architecture

-Though originally built next to the shoreline, a number of geological and engineering changes have made it so today there is a long walk to seawater from the Ocean Center Building.
-When the Long Beach Harbor and breakwater were developed, and the Los Angeles River straightened and levied by the United States Army Corps of Engineers, the Pacific Ocean no longer swept the alluvial granite sand away and the deposits of sandy beach continued to widen.
-By the 1950s the sand of the beach had grown so wide that the space between the shoreline and the Ocean Center Building was paved as a parking lot and is now Seaside Way.
-Coastal landfill continued, the beach filled in, then Shoreline Drive and Shoreline Village were built upon the fill.
+Though originally built next to the shoreline, there is now a long walk to the sea from the Ocean Center Building, due to various geological and engineering changes.
+When the Long Beach Harbor and breakwater were developed, and the Los Angeles River straightened and levied by the United States Army Corps of Engineers, the Pacific Ocean no longer swept away the alluvial granite sand, and the deposits of sandy beach gradually became wider.
+By the 1950s, the sand of the beach had grown so wide that the space between the shoreline and the Ocean Center Building was paved as a parking lot, and is now Seaside Way.
+As coastal landfill continued, Shoreline Drive and Shoreline Village were built upon the fill.

-Ocean Center has made use of frontage which had originally been a boardwalk placed onto the sand easing access from Pine St. and the shore end of the Long Beach Pier to the bathhouse (1902), later named The Plunge.
-The low-tech boardwalk was originally known as The Pike, which later changed context to include the entire entertainment zone of rides, snack stands and midway games.
-The area has been featured in thousands of tourist photographs and several television shows and motion pictures, such as It's a Mad, Mad, Mad, Mad World.
-The boardwalk was paved in concrete and illuminated by strings of lights hung across it from the roofs of its shops and games, then was renamed The Walk of 1000 lights.
-The Ocean Center Building arcade presented the first impression to many visitors as a grand gateway to fun.
+The building frontage was originally a boardwalk placed onto the sand to facilitate easier access from Pine St. and the shore end of the Long Beach Pier to the bathhouse (1902), later named The Plunge.
+The low-tech boardwalk was originally known as The Pike, which later came to refer to the larger entertainment zone of rides, snack stands and midway games.
+The area has been featured in thousands of tourist photographs, and several television shows and films, such as It's a Mad, Mad, Mad, Mad World.
+The boardwalk was paved in concrete and illuminated by strings of lights hung across it from the roofs of its shops and games, and later renamed the 'Walk of 1000 lights'.

 The building is currently being converted from office space into residential units.
-In 2017 the office building was purchased by Long Beach based Pacific6 with plans for conversion to residential units.

-The project was started in 2019, and when finished it will have approximately 80 units with access to rooftop terraces, the ground floor along Ocean Blvd. and Pine Ave. will have space for restaurants and boutiques.
+In 2017, the office building was purchased by Long Beach based Pacific6 with plans for conversion to residential units.
+The project was started in 2019, and when finished will have approximately 80 units.
+The ground floor along Ocean Boulevard and Pine Avenue will house restaurants and boutiques.